Railway coupling: Scharfenberg coupler

 Small air cylinders, acting on the rotating heads of the coupler, ensure the Schaku coupler engagement, making it unnecessary to use shock to get a good coupling.
-Joining portions of a passenger train can be done at very low speed (less than 2 mph in the final approach), so that the passengers are not jostled about.
+Joining portions of a passenger train can be done at very low speed (less than 2 mph in the final approach), so that the passengers are not jostled.
 Rail equipment manufacturers such as Bombardier offer the Schaku coupler as an option on their mass transit systems and their passenger cars and locomotives.
-In North America all the trains of the Montreal Metro are equipped with it, as are new light rail systems in Denver, Baltimore and New Jersey.
-It is also used on light rail vehicles in Portland, Minneapolis, the Vancouver Skytrain, and Line 3 Scarborough in Toronto.
+In North America all the trains of the Montreal Metro are equipped with it, as are new light rail systems in Denver, in Baltimore and in New Jersey.
+It is also used on light rail vehicles in Portland, in Minneapolis, the Vancouver Skytrain, and Line 3 Scarborough in Toronto.
 In New Zealand, it is found on the electric AM class of Auckland's suburban rail network, and on the Matangi trains of Wellington's.
 It also equips all the dedicated rolling stock used for the shuttle services in the Channel Tunnel.